 If the outlook for household demand continues to be strong, businesses will start investing in heavy equipment such as machinery.
 They can invest at lower costs due to lower interest rates.

-Increased spending by households and business investment ultimately increases aggregate demand.
+Increased household spending and business investment ultimately increase aggregate demand.
 As a result, the economy grows faster as businesses increase their output to meet demand.

 On the other hand, cutting interest rates also affects household wealth and consumption.
-Decreased low-interest rates will increase bond prices (yields fall), increasing their wealth.
+Decreased low interest rates will increase bond prices (yields fall), increasing households’ wealth.

 Quantitative easing

-Central banks buy government securities through open market operations.
-When purchases are made on a large scale, we call this quantitative easing.
-Open market operations are normally carried out with commercial banks as counterparties.
+Central banks buy government securities through open market operations, a strategy that can trigger an economic boomlet when implemented on a large scale.
+This large-scale buying is known as quantitative easing (QE).
+Open market operations are typically conducted with commercial banks acting as the counterparties.

 Lowering reserve requirement ratio

 Commercial banks do not use all the deposits they receive as loans.
 Instead, some must be kept in reserve according to central bank policy.
-We refer to how much is held in reserve as reserve requirements, usually expressed as a percentage.
+We refer to the amount held in reserve as reserve requirements, usually expressed as a percentage.

 For example, the central bank lowers the reserve requirement ratio from 10% to 5%.
-Say, a bank collects USD100 in deposits.
-With the latest ratio, the bank should hold USD5 ($100 x 5%).
-The amount is lower than before USD10 ( USD100 x 10%).
+Say a bank collects USD100 in deposits.
+With the latest ratio, the bank should hold USD5 ($100 x 5%), which is lower than USD10 ( USD100 x 10%).
 The bank can use the remaining USD95 as a loan.

 As a result, a decreased ratio will leave the bank holding more money for each deposit received.
 The money will circulate into the economy.
 And again, every USD95 lent is doubled through the money multiplier effect.